nuxeh/url-bot-rs/README.md

     cargo test

-## Configuration file
+## Configuration

-A configuration file is required to specify IRC server details and other general settings for the bot, a path to this config can be specified manually with the `--conf=<path>` command line option.
-If not provided, url bot will look in a default path for your platform, e.g. on Linux it will use the XDG
+A configuration file is required to specify IRC server details, features to enable, database setting, and other general settings for the bot; a path to this config can be specified manually with the `--conf=<path>` command line option.

-specification:
+If not provided, url bot will look in a default path for your platform, e.g. on Linux the XDG specification will be used.

+First, the following directory will be searched for valid configurations:

+    ~/.config/url-bot-rs/

+or, if `$XDG_CONFIG_PATH` is set:

+    $XDG_CONFIG_HOME/url-bot-rs/

+If no configurations are found in this directory, a default-valued configuration will be created at:

     ~/.config/url-bot-rs/config.toml